Did your Aloe Vera roots break off?

 Check the plant from all angles and see if there are any roots attached to it.
 This is again crucial because you will get to know whether there are any roots left for the plant to grow again in the future.

-3. Rinse The Damaged Part With Water
+3. Rinse The Damaged Stem With Water

 Done with the primary inspection?